Anatomizing Deep Learning Inference in Web Browsers: Introduction

 \section{Introduction}

 Deep Learning (DL) has been increasingly adopted in various Web applications by deploying DL models in Web browsers for inference tasks, i.e., \textit{in-browser inference}~\cite{ma2019moving, web-llm, facetest, aige, office365-grammar-check, teams-bkgnd}.
-In this context, DL frameworks and models are encapsulated and delivered within Web pages without additional installations, and DL inference performs directly in Web browsers~\cite{ma2019moving}.
+In this context, DL frameworks and models are encapsulated and delivered within Web pages without additional installations on user devices, and DL inference is performed directly in Web browsers~\cite{ma2019moving}, effectively streamlining user access to DL-powered functionalities. \minor{ Many Web sites have already deployed in-browser inference.
+For example, online Office 365~\cite{office365-grammar-check} utilizes in-browser inference to assist with the online editing of documents and slides; online Teams blurs the background of people for video meetings~\cite{teams-bkgnd}; Facetest~\cite{facetest}, Aige~\cite{aige}, and Theremix~\cite{theremix} apply in-browser inference for tasks including image classification, face recognition, and music generation. }

+The proliferation of DL-powered Web applications makes in-browser inference a critical topic in various research communities, including Software Engineering (SE)~\cite{chen2022deepperform, gao2020estimating, guo2019empirical, cao2022understanding, liu2022modeling, quan2022towards}, Web~\cite{ma2019moving, zhang2022comprehensive}, and Mobile Computing~\cite{tian2022parallelizing, huang2021integrated}.
+Firstly, the performance of in-browser inference is crucial to Web-based software applications.
+For instance, understanding the detailed performance of in-browser inference can assist software developers in refining the applications, thereby offering users a smoother and better service~\cite{zhang2019empirical, yang2022survey}.
+Moreover, the Quality of Experience (QoE) is pivotal in Web contexts~\cite{upadhyaya2015quality}, as it reflects the user’s experience while browsing Web pages.
+Improved QoE can attract a larger user base, making it vital for the development and deployment of software applications.

+Existing research efforts primarily focus on DL inference performance in native\footnote{We use ``native'' to refer to the non-browser environment, including servers, PCs, and mobile devices}~\cite{chen2022deepperform, gao2020estimating, guo2019empirical, cao2022understanding, liu2022modeling, zhang2022comprehensive, tang2023lut}, regarding inference latency, memory footprint, etc. For instance, Tang et al.~\cite{tang2023lut} accelerate DL model inference in PCs and mobile devices through a lookup table; Gao et al.~\cite{gao2020estimating} estimate the GPU memory footprint during DL model training in the server.